Beam-Plasma Dynamics in Finite-Length, Collisionless Inhomogeneous Systems: Analytical theories of wave dispersion in beam-plasma systems

-Our aim is to use the dispersion theory to draw conclusion for complex cases from PIC simulations where we expect to have kinetic effects.
-Such comparison will help in isolating the effects from kinetic properties of beam--plasma systems and to assess the finite-length effects on such systems.
+We aim to use the dispersion theory to draw conclusions for complex cases from PIC simulations where we expect to have kinetic effects.
+Such comparison will help in isolating the effects from kinetic properties of beam plasma systems and to assess the finite-length effects on such systems.